 Hi.
 On my golf r32 which was a import from japan.
 When I accelerate my consumption goes down and when I come off the accelerator my consumption goes up.
 Also my range goes up when i drive fasts and ...

 I am looking into trying to find a car that can handle backcountry roads without the gas cost of an suv.
 Friend suggested this car, does anyone have experience driving off road in theirs? or a sugge...

 Older Volkswagen R32

-About the Volkswagen R32
+Volkswagen R32 Overview

 Building on the success of the sports GTI trim package for its popular Golf hatchback model, Volkswagen introduced the limited-edition R32, which was offered for sale in the U.S. for only a year.
 And, in fact, the German automaker took the Golf GTI and raised the bar quite a bit, essentially turning the car into a luxury sports package in a hatchback skin.